ADGEfficiency/adgefficiency.github.io/_posts/2017-04-03-energy_py-reinforcement-learning-for-energy-systems.md

 ---
 **energy_py is reinforcement learning for energy systems** - [GitHub](https://github.com/ADGEfficiency/energy_py)

 energy_py is a tool for running reinforcment learning experiments with energy environments.

-Using reinforcement learning agents to control virtual energy environments is a necessary step in using reinforcement learning to optimize real world energy systems.
+This is the first step before using agents with real world environments.

 energy_py supports this goal by providing a **collection of agents, energy environments and tools to run experiments.**

 GitHub is full of amazing repos with high quality implementations of agents and environment for classic control, video games and robotics.  energy_py contributes to this by suppling environments that simulate real world energy systems.

+Simulation is required because

+1. modern RL is sample inefficient - simulation is required for learning
+2. proving that agents are able to solve energy problems
+3. finding the best configuration of agent for specific energy problems

 ## What is reinforcement learning